rdsq/arboj/README.md

-# ARBOJ

-This is a library for building command line apps, using object declarations, making its components reusable and readable
+Arboj is a library for building command line apps, using object declarations, making its components reusable and readable

 ## Usage